 Sisu Game Ventures is an exclusive advisory and investment company focused 100% on games.
 It was setup in 2014 and focuses on the best gaming companies in the Nordic region.
 We only consider investments outside of the Nordics if they come via our own network.

-Sisu consists of four active partners - Samuli, Moaffak, Paul and Kalle - all of whom have extensive backgrounds in the game industry and startup circles, both as entrepreneurs and investors.
-We’ve founded and built a dozen companies and had several successful exits.
+The Sisu team consists of Samuli, Paul, Erik, Kalle, Moaffak and Jere - all of whom have extensive backgrounds in the game industry and startup circles, both as entrepreneurs and investors.
+We've founded and built sixteen game companies since the early 90s and had several successful exits.

 The main thing is that we invest in teams - the people making the games - not just individual IPs or metrics.
 In addition to money, we invest our time and expertise to help level up the company for the next phase.